thanosoncode/use-file-data/README.md

 <h3>useFileData(options: Object): Object</h3>

+- register : An object with props to pass to your input. (ref, onChange, accept)
-- imageTypes (optional): An array of supported image MIME types.
+- imageTypes (optional): An array of supported image MIME types that will be used to fill the accept prop.
 Defaults to an empty array.
-- ref : A ref to an HTML input element used for file selection.
 - onSuccess (optional): A callback function called with the resulting file items after successful file processing.
 - onError (optional): A callback function called when an error occurs during file processing or incorrect image MIME types.